-

 Love Poem: Dream Together

-Faint voices speak, Loud in my mind I look in your eyes It tells sweet stories If I look away It is to smile, in my heart We live beautiful moments, Laughter, peace, kindness, Harmony, playful fights And you, a perfect inspiration; Pouting red lips That reminds of cherries, Hair dancing in the breeze That… Continue reading Love Poem: Dream Together
+Faint voices speak, Loud in my mind I look in your eyes It tells sweet stories If I look away It is to smile, in my heart We live beautiful moments, Laughter, peace, kindness, Harmony, playful fights And you, a perfect inspiration; Pouting red lips That reminds of cherries, Hair dancing in the breeze That…

 Farewell Nkosi, the Black Panther

-Life like the mist is temporal but legacies live and last forever The Black Panther I get easily bored with movies.
-It’s hard to see me watching TeeVee anyway.
-No matter how much I try, I can only watch National Geographic Wild and Discovery Documentaries.
-But when a movie gets me hooked I can see… Continue reading Farewell Nkosi, the Black Panther
+Life, like mist, is temporary, but legacies live on and last forever.
+The Black Panther I get easily bored with movies.
+It’s hard to see me watching TV anyway.
+No matter how much I try, I only watch National Geographic Wild and Discovery documentaries.
+But when a movie truly hooks me, I can watch it…

 Breathe Again by Njabulo N.